rishabjn10/SocialSage-AI/README.md

 ## Overview

-**Codevase** is an ambitious project aimed at revolutionizing content creation for small teams and solo marketers.
+**SocialSage AI** is an ambitious project aimed at revolutionizing content creation for small teams and solo marketers.
 It's being developed as a modular system of AI agents, each specializing in a crucial step of the content lifecycle.
-By leveraging the power of artificial intelligence, Codevase intends to democratize access to high-quality, efficient content creation, enabling users to overcome the traditional barriers of cost, time, and scalability.
+By leveraging the power of artificial intelligence, SocialSage AI intends to democratize access to high-quality, efficient content creation, enabling users to overcome the traditional barriers of cost, time, and scalability.

-This repository will house the codebase and related resources for the Codevase project.
+This repository will house the codebase and related resources for the SocialSage AI project.
 As development progresses, you will find:

 * **Agent-specific modules:** Individual directories for each AI agent (e.g., `trend_analysis_agent`, `content_draft_agent`).
 * **Core framework:** Libraries and utilities that support the interaction and orchestration of the different agents.